synonymdev/slashtags/examples/browser/README.md

 ## Usage

-First you need to run a DHT relay.
-Execute the following commands:
+First you need to run a realy:

 ```bash
 npm i -g @synonymdev/slashtags-cli